dnhrdt/whisper_client/cline_docs/progress.md

     *   [x] Implement all modules with proper separation of concerns
     *   [x] Ensure all new files have proper version headers and documentation
     *   [x] Update original files (src/text.py and src/websocket.py) to act as facades
+    *   [x] Rename websocket package to ws_client to avoid conflicts with standard Python websocket module
+    *   [x] Update all imports in the codebase to reference the new package name
     *   [ ] Verify that all functionality works correctly with the new structure
     *   [ ] Run tests to ensure no regressions were introduced